Cláudia Raia

 Maria Cláudia Motta Raia (born 23 December 1966) is a Brazilian actress, singer, dancer, and stage producer.

 Biography

 Raia was born in Campinas and was married to Edson Celulari from 1993 until 2010.
 They had two children: Enzo Celulari and Sophia Raia.
-Today is committed to her boyfriend, the artist Jarbas Homem de Mello and had her third child at 56 years old, called Luca.
+She is married to artist Jarbas Homem de Mello and had her third child at 56 years old, called Luca.

 Her first Rede Globo telenovela was Roque Santeiro, created by Dias Gomes.
 Ever since, she has starred in many other Globo telenovelas.